Urn: Funerary

-In ancient Greece, cremation was usual, and the ashes typically placed in a painted Greek vase.
-In particular the lekythos, a shape of vase, was used for holding oil in funerary rituals.
+In ancient Greece, cremation was usual, and the ashes were typically placed in a painted Greek vase.
+In particular, the lekythos, the shape of vase, was used for holding oil in funerary rituals.
 Romans placed the urns in a niche in a collective tomb called a columbarium (literally, dovecote).
 The interior of a dovecote usually has niches to house doves.
 Cremation urns were also commonly used in early Anglo Saxon England, and in many Pre-Columbian cultures.

 In some later European traditions, a king's heart, and sometimes other organs, could be placed in one or more urns upon his death, as happened with King Otto of Bavaria in 1916, and buried in a different place from the body, to symbolize a particular affection for the place by the departed.

 In the modern funeral industry, cremation urns of varying quality, elaborateness, and cost are offered, and urns are another source of potential profit for an industry concerned that a trend toward cremation might threaten profits from traditional burial ceremonies.
 Biodegradable urns are sometimes used for both human and animal burial.
 They are made from eco-friendly materials such as recycled or handmade paper, salt, cellulose or other natural products that are capable of decomposing back into natural elements, and sometimes include a seed intended to grow into a tree at the site of the burial.

 Besides the traditional funeral or cremation ashes urns, it may also be possible to keep a part of the ashes of the loved one or beloved pet in keepsake urns or ash jewellery, although this might be banned in some localities as the law of certain countries may prohibit keeping any human remains in a private residence.
 It is even, in some places, possible to place the ashes of two people in so-called companion urns.
 Cremation or funeral urns are made from a variety of materials such as wood, nature stone, ceramic, glass, or steel.